How to Film Interviews on a Smartphone

 Step 7.
 Frame the Shot Perfectly

-Position the iPhone at eye level for a natural viewpoint.
+Position the smartphone at eye level for a natural viewpoint.
 Decide early on landscape for widescreen appeal or portrait for vertical platforms.
 Apply the rule of thirds.
-Place your subject slightly off-centre for balanced composition.
+Place your subject slightly off centre for balanced composition.
 Add depth with background elements like plants or bookshelves.
-Enable cinematic mode on compatible models to blur distractions and keep focus sharp on the person.
-Test a few setups until it feels right.
+If your phone supports portrait style video or cinematic blur modes, use them carefully to reduce distractions and keep attention on the person.

 Step 8.
 Nail the Audio